CodexLink/chips.omp.json/README.md

 The `passively-active, with cutting edge release` development repository for the Oh-My-Posh Theme Based on Material Design Component: Chips.

-# Notice

-Theme is finished!
-Documentation is the only thing lef before proceeding with PR to the official oh-my-posh repository for publishing.

 [![chips.omp.json highlight #1](https://github.com/CodexLink/chips.omp.json/blob/latest/assets/highlight_1.png)](https://ohmyposh.dev/docs/themes#chips)

 ## Features